pimentel/atom-r-exec/README.md

   - `iTerm` or `Terminal`: Assumes the currently active terminal has R running
   - `Safari` or `Google Chrome`: assumes the currently active tab has an active RStudio session running, with the console active
 - `r-exec.advancePosition`
-  - if `true`, go to the after running the current line
+  - if `true`, go to the next line/paragraph after running the current line/paragraph
   - if `false`, leave the cursor where it currently is
 - `r-exec.focusWindow`
   - if `true`, focus the window before sending code